huyle0203/vibby-web/README.md

 Application and Code:

-	Make sure to add your own OpenAI and Supabase API keys at the top of utils/api.ts as well as scripts/generate-embedding.ts: api.ts keys: OPENAI_API_KEY, ASSISTANT_ID, OPENAI_API_ENDPOINT generate-embedding.ts keys: OPENAI_API_KEY, SUPABASE_URL, SUPABASE_ANON_KEY, SUPABASE_SERVICE_ROLE_KEY
+	Make sure to insert the OpenAI and Supabase API keys (included in canvas submission) at the top of utils/api.ts as well as scripts/generate-embedding.ts: api.ts keys: OPENAI_API_KEY, ASSISTANT_ID, OPENAI_API_ENDPOINT generate-embedding.ts keys: OPENAI_API_KEY, SUPABASE_URL, SUPABASE_ANON_KEY, SUPABASE_SERVICE_ROLE_KEY

  	We run the project using yarn.
 After cloning the repo, you can install using "yarn install".
 You can then run the project on localhost using "yarn run dev".

-	If you wish to test the embedding script, simply run "yarn generate-embeddings" to generate new vector embeddings based on the info currently in the users table.
+	If you wish to test the embedding script, run "node --loader ts-node/esm scripts/generate-embedding.ts" to generate new vector embeddings based on the info currently in the users table.

 Images of Application: